How to Support a Survivor

 • Listen

-One of the greatest gifts you can give a friend is your ability to listen.
-Some survivors may want to talk more than others; let the person know that you are here for them if/when they are ready to talk.
+One of the greatest gifts you can give a friend or loved one is your ability to listen.
+Some survivors may want to talk more that others; let the person know that you are here for them if/when they are ready to talk.
 Provide space for them to choose what they share about their experience.
 Don't pressure for details.

 "I'm here to listen whenever you are ready."